danielharada/document-grouper/README.md

 Explore shingling to help check for multi-word phrases.
 Current matching is based only on individual words, no capabality to check the context of that word.

+Explore Linkedin APIs.
+Mentors/mentees have option to include a Linkedin profile address, will pull any available info from Linkedin to add to word_sets for matching.

 ---
 __*Historic Versions*__: